melinda-z/CI-MS3-Tutti-Fruitti/README.md

 ### **Target Audience**

-Our target audience are anyone who is interested in health living lifestyle, who enjoys fruit and veg, or just simply exploring new experiences.
+Our target audience are anyone who interested in healthy living, who enjoys fruit and veg, or just simply exploring new experiences.

 ### **Uers Stories**